MARTIMM/question-answer/doc/design.md

 @startuml
 hide empty description

+skinparam DefaultFontSize 17
+skinparam DefaultFontName "z003"
+skinparam StateStartColor #a0a0a0
+skinparam StateEndColor #a0a0a0

 state "displayed intro" as dpi: show purpose\nof this QA state "displayed content" as dpc: answer questions state "final check" as fc: check answers